 Science has made incredible breakthroughs in studying the impacts of alcohol and drugs and, ultimately, ways in which effective treatment—including medications—can potentially assist tens of thousands in overcoming substance abuse.
 However, one question continues to plague experts and the public in general: why do people do drugs?
 Gaining a new perspective on drug use causes and motivations may help establish better policies and programs that address treatment and long-term care.
+Experts are finding that addiction is more frequently connected with mental health disorders, making it paramount for individuals to receive dual diagnosis care.

 In this article, we’re exploring the myriad of reasons that people do drugs and ways to prevent substance abuse from impacting lives on a larger scale.
 The fact remains that millions are facing struggles with mental health and substance abuse.
-Identifying ways in which normalized drug use and defining signs of misuse can help many Americans find effective treatment for the disease of addiction.
+Identifying ways in which normalized drug use and defining signs of misuse can help many Americans find an effective treatment for the disease of addiction.

 Why are drugs so common?